Ivaniku/MCM/README.md

 # How2SetUpMCM

-To set up mcm you only need to install two dependencies that you probably already have:
+To set up MCM you only need to install two dependencies that you probably already have:
 - Java (required for both the server and the updater)
 - Git (optional, without it the updater wouldn't work)